Altinn/altinn-studio-docs/content/app/maintainance/dependencies/_index.en.md

 These dependencies are defined in different places in the app, and each dependency is references by a specific _version_.
 When fixes and improvements are made to the dependencies a new _version_ will be published.
-To use the updated dependencies you need to update the version use in your app.
+To use the updated dependencies, you need to update the version use in your app.

 ## Nuget
-_Nuget is .NET packagemanager, this is where we publish codelibraries that is used by all the apps._
+_Nuget is .NET package manager, this is where we publish code libraries that is used by all the apps._

-Apps uses multiple supportlibraries, these are updated regurarly with improvements and new functionality.
+Apps uses multiple libraries, these are updated regularly with improvements and new functionality.
 Apps references explicit versions of the different libraries.
 These references must be updated to get the latest version